vossstef/A2600Nano/shield_ds_cable.md

 nc = not connected

-### Building your own Adapter
+## Building your own Adapter
 Use the female end of an used DS2 Controller extension cable and cut it 25-30 centimeters behind the connector.
-Remove the main isolation and the isolation of the cables.
-Be careful not to break/cut the thin wires.
+Remove **careful** the main isolation and **more careful** the isolation of the cables.
+Be **very careful** not to break/cut the thin wires.

 Here https://store.curiousinventor.com/guides/PS2/ you can see a variant of the cable colors from an opened DS2 Controller cable.
-**Be careful, you colours can be different.**
-Use a Multimeter for measure or beep the correct cable.
+**Be careful, you colours can be different.** Use a Multimeter for measure or beep the correct cable.

-Drimp or solder some female dupont terminals to the cables.
+Crimp or solder some female dupont terminals to the cables.
-Use the above table for correct orientation of the terminals within the cable housing.
+Use the above connection table for correct orientation of the terminals within the cable housing.

-If your Adapter cable is finished make sure you conneted it in the correct orientation.
+Double check your Adapter cable to make sure the voltage pins are at the correct position.
-See above Board Layout for the correct position of Pin 1 at J8.
-Activate the DS2 Controller using DS2 #2 in the Menu and test it.

 Your adapter could end up looking like this:
 ![ds2_adaptercable](\.assets/ds2_adapter_cable.png)

-Double check your Adapter cable to make sure the voltage pins are at the correct pin position.
+If your Adapter cable is finished make sure you connect it in the correct orientation.
+See the above Board Layout for the correct position of J8-Pin1 which should match Pin1 of your cable.
+Activate the DS2 Controller using **DS2 #2 Joy** in the Menu and test it.

+## DS2 Buttons
+Circle should be Trigger Button #1
+Square should be Trigger Button #2
+Traingle and Cross activate the "Paddle Mode"

+## PCB based Adapter
 An adapter PCB board is currently being planned and will be released once the parts have arrived and been tested.